promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {% anchor RunningMultipleLocators%}

 ## Running Multiple Locators
 You may have a set of LUS/GSM managing GSCs associated to a specific locator.
 Let's assume you would like to "break" your network into 2 groups using different lookup locators.
-Here is how you should start the GigaSpaces runtime environment:
+Here is how you should start the GigaSpaces XAP runtime environment:

 {%accordion id=acc1 %}
 {%accord parent=acc1 | title=Step 1.
 Run gs-agent starting LUS/GSM with a lookup service listening on port 8888:%}